ebeltramo96/arch-installer/README.md

 ### My configuration

-`archinstall --config /mnt/user_configuration.json --disk-layout /mnt/user_disk_layout.json --creds /mnt/user_credentials.json`
+`archinstall --config /mnt/config.json --disk-layout /mnt/disk.json`

 ### Adapt credentials

-The `user_credentials.json` file has currently no credentials, during the parameters review before installation, set your disk encryption key, the root password and your local user and password
+The `config.json` file has currently no credentials, during the parameters review before installation, set your disk encryption key, the root password and delete the default local user and add yours

-### Select which partition to encrypt:
+### Select which partition to encrypt

 When the installation process begins you will be asked to select which partition/s need/s to be encrypted, select them with `TAB` and then press `ENTER`

+Then press `ENTER` one last time to start the installation process

 ## Reboot

-`reboot`
+Once the installation is done, reboot the system: `reboot`